 - encourages participants to become independent and lifelong learners

-Learning materials and guidance from a skilled assessment panel of business advisors and mentors will assist participants to build upon their identified business idea and develop a Business Proposal.
+Learning materials and guidance from a skilled assessment panel of business advisors and mentors will assist participants to build upon their identified business idea and develop their business plan.

 Experienced facilitators will work with each participant (either virtually through an online learning management system or via direct phone contact) to hone their business idea, answer questions and most importantly build confidence and allay any concerns or reservations participants may have as they commence the transition from military service to self-employment.

-A series of nine activity and question sheets will require participants to, for example, obtain a broad spectrum of licences, permits and other regulatory requirements relevant to their business, geographic/local government area, and industry/business type.
+A series of mini projects will require participants to, for example, obtain a broad spectrum of licences, permits and other regulatory requirements relevant to their business, geographic/local government area, and industry/business type.

-Successful completion of the Business Proposal will demonstrate achievement in the first unit of competency in the Certificate IV in Small Business Management.
+Successful completion of a number of preliminary mini projects will demonstrate achievement in the first unit of competency in the Certificate IV in New Small Business and work towards completion of their business plan.
+Further development of the business plan will occur both during and post the residential week.

 The seven-day Residential Program (limited to 25 participants) will be based at the ‘simulated business space’ located within RMIT University’s Swanston Academic Building in the Melbourne CBD.
 It is a fully designed business setting, complete with reception desk, meeting rooms and the latest office technology.
 Participants will be provided quality accommodation in city apartments within five minutes’ walk of the university campus.

-The Residential Program features workshops, site visits and presentations from experts in the field designed to facilitate understanding whilst ensuring a practical focus and the identification of effective strategies and mechanisms for starting up and operating new businesses.
+The Residential Program features workshops and presentations from experts in the field designed to facilitate understanding whilst ensuring a practical focus and the identification of effective strategies and mechanisms for starting up and operating new businesses.

 High calibre business mentors will be on hand to provide direction, constructive feedback and strategies for applying new learnings to real world situations.
 Where necessary, additional links to external networks and entrepreneurs will be identified to assist each participant devise a clear strategy that will bring their business plan to fruition.